-- All fruit to be entered under grower's name, followed by the name of the person making the entry, if not grown by the exhibitor making the entry. - No artificial substance (wax) on fruit is allowed. - All trays will be awarded a blue, red, or white ribbon. - All judging will be done on the Danish System.
-The

-ionowing criteria win be used ı
+- All fruit to be entered under grower's name, followed by 1. the name of the person making the entry, if not grown by the exhibitor making the entry. - No artificial substance (wax) on fruit is allowed.
+2. - All trays will be awarded a blue, red, or white ribbon.
+3. All judging will be done on the Danish System.
+The 4. - following criteria will be used

 Condition 40 points

 Color 20 points

 Uniformity 20 points

-Size Appropriate for Variety 20 points
+Size Appropriate for Variety

-Total 100 point
+Total 100 points